rajdeepd/deeplearningai/vector-databases-embeddings-applications/0-introduction.md

 ---
 layout: default
-title: 0.
+title: 1.
 Introduction
 nav_order: 1
 description: ".."
 has_children: false
-parent:  Vector Databases
+parent:  Vector Databases and Embeddings - Weaviate
 ---

 Hi, and welcome to this course, Vector Databases from Embeddings to Applications, this has been built in partnership with Weaviate.